-• Outcomes: During the Q1 2022 reporting period, WSH and ESH collectively saw referrals decrease modestly (3.7%) to 524 for the quarter.
-Q4 2021's 544 inpatient restoration referrals was the highest quarter on record.
-The 2021 quarterly average for referrals is 438.5.
-The 2020 quarterly average for referrals is 319.5.
-The 2019 quarterly average for referrals is 423.25.
+• Outcomes: During the Q2 2022 reporting period, WSH and ESH collectively saw referrals increase modestly (2.3%) to 541 for the quarter.
+Q4 2021 had 545 inpatient restoration referrals, the highest quarter on record.
+For the first two quarters of 2022, the quarterly average for referrals was 535.
+The 2021 quarterly average for referrals was 438.75.
+The 2020 quarterly average for referrals was 319.5.
+The 2019 quarterly average for referrals was 423.25.
 The 2018 quarterly average was 349.75.
 The 2017 quarterly average was 342.75, and the 2016 quarterly average was 280.
 The growth in the year-over-year quarterly averages, through 2019, clearly illustrates that year-over-year numbers continue to climb dramatically and are significantly higher than was seen in 2016.
 2020 average referrals show the impact of the COVID-19 pandemic, and the increase in 2021 referrals to levels above 2019 shows societal institutions learning to live and work within the constraints of the pandemic, and additionally, it may show pent up referral demand in cases that were delayed by prosecutors and other court-related protocol during the pandemic.